refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 Everytime we are faced with a dataset, how can we deal with it.
 So called data is just a group of number and we can arrange each data as a vector (for each component of the vector, we call it a feature), with or without labels.
 Labels in general is another vector (usually only one component) associate with data vectors.
 Now we have two different views on the whole dataset.
 We can  stack all of the data vectors in rows and make the whole dataset as a matrix.
 Or we can treat the data vector as a random variable whose distribution is specified by the whole dataset implicitly.
 Therefore, we can play with dataset in the context of **linear algebra** or **statistical inference**.
 And we can further gain more insights if we note the intrinsic connections between the two fields in math.

+This note is about the algorithm, principles and philosopy of machine learning.
+For implementations and general idea in programming, ~~I may write a separate note in the future~~.

 ### Linear Algebra

 * SVD (sigular value decomposition)